doctrine/orm/UPGRADE.md

 # Upgrade to 2.12

+## Deprecate `Doctrine\ORM\Tools\Console\Helper\EntityManagerHelper`

+Using a console helper to provide the ORM's console commands with one or multiple entity managers had been deprecated with 2.9 already.
+This leaves The `EntityManagerHelper` class with no purpose which is why it is now deprecated too.
+Applications that still rely on the `em` console helper, can easily recreate that class in their own codebase.

 ## Deprecate custom repository classes that don't extend `EntityRepository`

 Although undocumented, it is currently possible to configure a custom repository